-Voluntary Termination or Involuntary Termination for Cause.
-In the case of voluntary termination the lump sum value of payments to each of the named executive officers is presented in the above table.
-In the event of involuntary termination for cause, as defined, no pension benefits are payable.
+Voluntary Termination.
+In the case of voluntary termination, the lump sum value of payments to each of the named executive officers is presented in the above table.

 Retirement.
-In the case of retirement, the lump-sum value of payments to each of the named executive officers is presented in the
+In the case of retirement, the lump-sum value of payments to each of the named executive officers is presented in the above table.